Year 7 admissions

-Please consult BCC’s website for full details of the +Selection Review and Appeals process
+Please consult BCC’s website for full details of the 11+ Selection Review and Appeals process

 How do I apply to join Year 10?

-For Admission to Year 10, please complete the application form below and send to the Admissions team at the school address.
+For admission to Year 10, please complete this application form and send to the Admissions team at the school address.